Tarek Momen

-Tarek Momen (born 23 February 1988 in Cairo) is a professional squash player representing Egypt.
-He is a former World Champion, and reached a career-high world ranking of World No. 3 in February 2019.
+Tarek Momen (born 23 February 1988) is a professional former squash player representing Egypt.
+He is a former World Champion and reached a career-high world ranking of World No. 3 in February 2019.

 Career overview

-A PSA member since 2005, Tarek Momen found time to graduate in Electronic Engineering at the American University in Cairo before devoting himself 100% to the Tour – and first breaking into the top 20 world rankings in August 2010, then celebrating a career-high No10 in April 2013.
+A PSA member since 2005, Tarek Momen found time to graduate in Electronic Engineering at the American University in Cairo before devoting himself 100% to the Tour – and first breaking into the top 20 world rankings in August 2010, before celebrating a then career-high No 10 in April 2013.

-The latest Egyptian to break into the world top ten, Momen reached his first Tour final at the Thessaloniki Open in Greece in March 2006 as a qualifier – upsetting No2 seed Daryl Selby in the semi-finals before losing out to Spanish favourite Borja Golán in the final.
+The latest Egyptian to break into the world top ten, Momen reached his first Tour final at the Thessaloniki Open in Greece in March 2006 as a qualifier – upsetting No 2 seed Daryl Selby in the semi-finals before losing out to Spanish favourite Borja Golán in the final.

-It was five years later before he converted a final appearance into a winner's cheque – claiming his maiden title at the 2011 Irish Open in Dublin.
-Unseeded, Momen dismissed No2 seed Olli Tuominen, then third seed Saurav Ghosal before overcoming Australian favourite Stewart Boswell 12-10, 11-7, 8-11, 11-3 in the final.
+It would be another five years before he would claim his maiden title, at the 2011 Irish Open in Dublin.
+Unseeded, Momen overcame No 2 seed Olli Tuominen, then third seed Saurav Ghosal before downing Australian favourite Stewart Boswell 12-10, 11-7, 8-11, 11-3 in the final.

-And later in 2012, two significant titles came Momen's way: Firstly, seeded three in the Colombian Open, he ousted local hero Miguel Ángel Rodríguez in the final to win the PSA International 35 title in Bogota – then, unseeded, he carved his way through the Malaysian Open field in Selangor, dismissing Borja Golán in four games in the semi-finals before overcoming fellow countryman Mohamed El Shorbagy, the event's second seed, 12-10, 6-11, 12-10, 8-11, 14-12 in the 109-minute final.
+Later in 2012, two significant titles came Momen's way: Firstly, seeded three in the Colombian Open, he ousted local hero Miguel Ángel Rodríguez in the final to win the PSA International 35 title in Bogota – then, unseeded, he carved his way through the Malaysian Open field in Selangor, dismissing Borja Golán in four games in the semi-finals before overcoming compatriot Mohamed El Shorbagy, the event's second seed, 12-10, 6-11, 12-10, 8-11, 14-12 in the 109-minute final.

 The PSA International 50 title marked the third and biggest of his career.

-The Selangor success had extra significance for Momen as the women's title was won by compatriot Raneem El Weleily, the then world No2 who later became his wife.
+The Selangor success had extra significance for Momen as the women's title was won by compatriot Raneem El Weleily, the then world No. 2 who later became his wife.

 Momen's 2013 campaign began strongly with a surprise semi-final finish in the Swedish Open after a five-game upset over 4th seed Daryl Selby in the opening round.

 Last 16 round finishes in successive World Series events, the North American Open and PSA Kuwait Cup in March – coupled with a quarter-final berth in the KL Open, where he was unseeded – all led to his career-high No.10 ranking the following month.

 And the British Open in May saw the 25-year-old record his best ever performance in the event when he upset seventh seed Peter Barker to reach the quarter-finals.

 Away from the Tour, Momen made his senior debut for Egypt in the World Team Championship in June in France, where he won all but one of his matches for the title-holders.